10-3-pursuit/lab-react-crud/notes.md

    ```
    Here, after a show is successfully added (indicated by a successful API response), the user is navigated to a new page that presumably shows the details of the show just added.
 The `${response.id}` part dynamically constructs the URL using the ID returned from the API response.

+The `handleDelete` function in your code is designed to perform a couple of actions related to deleting a specific show and then handling the application's behavior after the deletion process.
+Let's break it down:

+1. **Deleting the Show:**
+   - `destroyShow(id)`: This function is presumably a custom function (possibly from `fetch.js` as mentioned in your comment) that performs the API call to delete the show with the given `id`.
+This is the actual deletion operation.

+2. **Navigating After Deletion:**
+   - `.then(() => navigate("/shows"))`: This part is executed after the successful completion of the `destroyShow` function.
+   - `navigate("/shows")`: This is a method from `react-router-dom`'s `useNavigate` hook.
+It programmatically navigates the user to a different route, in this case, the route that lists all shows (`/shows`).
+   - The reason for this navigation is to redirect the user away from the current page (which is presumably the detail page of the show being deleted) to a page where the show no longer exists, like a list of all shows.
+It's a common user interface pattern to avoid leaving the user on a page that corresponds to a deleted entity.

+3. **Error Handling:**
+   - `.catch((error) => {...})`: This block catches any errors that occur during the deletion process.
+   - `console.error(error)`: Logs the error to the console, useful for debugging.
+   - `setLoadingError(true)`: Sets an error state, indicating that an error occurred.
+This could be used to inform the user that the deletion was unsuccessful.

-In summary, `useNavigate` in both `ShowsNewForm` and `MoviesNewForm` component is used to direct the user to a new page upon successful completion of a form submission.
+Basically, `useNavigate` in both `ShowsNewForm` and `MoviesNewForm` component is used to direct the user to a new page upon successful completion of a form submission.
 This enhances the user experience by providing immediate feedback and navigation to a relevant page, such as a detail view of the item just created.

+### Why is `.then(() => navigate("/shows"))` Necessary?

+- **User Experience (UX):** After a user deletes a show, it's logical from a UX perspective to redirect them away from the deleted show's page, as the show no longer exists.
+Staying on the same page might confuse the user or lead to errors since the backend data for that show has been removed.
+- **Avoiding Inconsistencies:** Redirecting to another page, like a list of all shows, ensures the user interface reflects the current state of the data (i.e., the show has been deleted).
+- **Programmatic Navigation:** In single-page applications (SPAs) like those built with React, navigation after certain actions (like deletion) is often handled programmatically to provide a smoother user experience without the need for a full page reload.

+In summary, the `.then(() => navigate("/shows"))` in your `handleDelete` function is necessary for providing a smooth and logical flow in the application after a show is deleted, guiding the user back to a relevant page where they can continue their interaction with the app.

 ## What is the purpose of each useState used in ShowsIndex.jsx?